The Cambridge Structural Database Data Update 2 – 2019

 The CSD software suites have a built-in auto-update mechanism that makes updating the data and software easy and will also notify you if an update is available.
 More information is available via our Support section

-If you would prefer to download and install an update manually, then all of our updates are also made available via the 'Data & Software Updates' section of our Downloads page.
+If you would prefer to download and install an update manually or you are unable to run the auto-update mechanism through your computer, then all of our updates are also made available via the 'Data & Software Updates' section of our Downloads page and you can install them manually.
+If you are having problems installing the updates please see our FAQ for more details and other options.